AT&T vs. Comcast: Which Internet Provider Is Best for Small Businesses?

 Does AT&T fare any better?
 We looked at a few markers for customer and technical support, and while Comcast Business customers tend to be satisfied with their internet service, AT&T seems to be the safer choice.

-One key indicator of AT&T’s edge in customer satisfaction is the results of a 2017 J.D.
-Power study of business internet customers.1 While AT&T didn’t rank as well as some competitors—like Verizon and Cox—it beat Comcast in all three business markets J.D.
+One key indicator of AT&T’s edge in customer satisfaction is the results of a 2019 J.D.
+Power study of business internet customers.1 While AT&T didn’t rank as well as some competitors—like Verizon and Cox—it beat Comcast in two of the three business markets J.D.
 Power surveyed.

 J.D.
 Power bases its customer satisfaction rankings on six factors: “performance and reliability; cost of service; communications; sales representatives and account executives; billing; and customer service.”